 4. Start analyzing the data

 Once you’ve made sure that your data is clean, you can start analyzing it!
-If you are working with a relatively small amount of quantitative data then you can use common tools like Microsoft Excel, Tableau, and Google Data Studio to analyze your data.
+You don’t need to be a data science wizard if you’re working with a relatively small amount of quantitative data.
+Common data analytics software and tools, such as Microsoft Excel, Tableau and Google Data Studio, are more than enough for statistical analysis.

-But for more complex applications you can use the following techniques:
+But for more complex applications with various types of data, you can use the following techniques:

 - Regression analysis

 Data analysts apply various kinds of analysis methods on your dataset to connect the dots in your strategy.
 Learn all about it here.

 You’ve collected, cleaned, structured, and analyzed the data.
 Now it’s time to share it with the rest of the team, and interpret the results.
 This is when all the hard work you put into your analysis finally begins to bear fruit.

 You can use data visualization tools to make it visually appealing, and easy to deduce.
 In other words, by using the power of data storytelling you can rally the entire team to achieve a particular goal with the insights gained from this exercise.